EPISCOPAL CHURCH OF THE GOOD SHEPHERD

 4.9.
 Rules of Procedure.
 In all matters of parliamentary procedure not governed by canon or these bylaws, the latest edition of Robert’s Rules of Order shall govern.

 5.1.
 Vacancies.
 When the position of Rector becomes vacant in the Parish, the wardens shall promptly notify and consult with the Bishop of the Diocese with respect to the appointment of an interim minister for the maintenance of divine services and the pastoral care of the congregation.
 The Vestry shall also consult with the Bishop with respect to the procedure to be followed in the selection and call of a new Rector.

 5.3.
 Selection of Assistant Minister.
 In the selection of an assistant minister, the Rector shall consult with the Bishop and the Rector and the Bishop shall agree upon a list containing names of qualified persons.
 The Rector shall then nominate to the Vestry, from the list, the name of the person chosen by the Rector to serve as an assistant.
 The appointment of any assistant minister shall require an affirmative vote of' a majority of the entire Vestry.
-The terms of employment of an assistant shall, subject to these by-laws, be determined by the Vestry and incorporated in an written contract.
+The terms of employment of an assistant shall, subject to these by-laws, be determined by the Vestry and incorporated in a Letter of Agreement.
 Any assistant minister shall serve at the pleasure of the Rector, subject to the rights, if any, of such assistant under any agreement of employment.